AmithBV0606/Django-Rest-Framework/README.md

 - It's the reverse of serialization.

 - The data received from the client, usually in JSON format is converted back into the model instance or a query set.

+### Class Based Views :

+- Class based views provide more structured and organized way to handle request using Object-Oriented principles.

+- Class based views takes away conditional checks that we've been using in function based views.

+- In Class based views we can use instance methods like `get()`, `post()`, `put()` and `delete()`